SwissTPH/openmalaria/README.txt

 Scenario schema files:
 model/scenario.xsd	The latest schema file.
-Code is generated from this file. test/scenario_*.xsd	Copies of all schema versions.
-The latest version here should _always_ be a copy of model/scenario.xsd.
-Scenario XML files refer to one of these schemas, used for validation (usually the latest schema version, but not required to be).
+Code is generated from this file. schema/scenario_*.xsd	Copies of all schema versions (see schema/policy.txt).